Gardening Plants & Flowers Flowers

 Potting and Repotting False Sunflowers

 Since false sunflowers grow in clumps, they work well for putting in pots or container beds with other flowers.
 Place them in a container with potting soil, making sure to plant to the same depth, not covering up the base of the plant.
+A clay pot will work best since the material is porous so it breaths better and keeps the soil from becoming soggy.
 Full sun and plenty of water will keep these adorning your patio or lanai, creating a colorful and beautiful arrangement.

 Overwintering